greenelab/deep-review/content/response-to-reviewers.md

 In addition to the revisions described above, we have continued to improve the manuscript based on community feedback.
 These updates include adding new literature to existing sections.
 We note a few key changes here:
+* New sections on natural language processing in healthcare, cryo-electron microscopy, and MHC-peptide binding.
 * The transcription factor binding site section has been substantially re-worked with discussions of new literature and domain adaptation.
 * Substantial revisions to the discussion section.
 The previous discussion section had a deep dive into the specifics of transcription factor error metrics.
 We've now removed that to more generally discuss class imbalance.
 We also focused more specifically on how bias and variance relate to deep learning methods.
-* We condensed the discussion of natural language processing that was unnecessarily detailed.
 * We made a number of grammar and spelling corrections throughout the manuscript.
 * We improved our discussion of biomedical imaging in the categorization section.

+We have enclosed a Word document depicting these edits.